-As a very simple example, I had a company reach out to me when I was a brand new baby blogger.
-They offered me free product (valued at $99) and I accepted, as mentioned above.
+As a very simple example, I had a company reach out to me when I was a brand new mommy blogger.
+They offered me free product and I accepted, as mentioned above.

-I know that we’ve covered a lot of ground here today, and there is so much to learn about this blogging stuff.
+I know that we’ve covered a lot of ground here today.
+And there is just so much to learn about this blogging stuff.

 Ultimately, these are the important things to keep in mind: You are the business owner and you call the shots.
 Make your fees and your conditions clear from day one, and always follow the FTC guidelines.
 Join some sponsored networks and apply to gigs as they become available through these networks.
 It takes some work, but it’s worth it.
 Research and pitch to companies that fit into your niche.

-If you’re anything like me, you want to select sponsored work that is fulfilling to your personal brand and financially rewarding.
-And think about it: if you were to charge $100 for a single sponsored post, and you did one sponsored post each week, that’s an extra $400 in your bank account every month.
+You want to select sponsored work that is fulfilling to your personal brand and financially rewarding.
+Think about it.
+If you were to charge $100 for a single sponsored post, and you did one sponsored post each week, that’s an extra $400 in your bank account every month.
 That extra money looks goooood to this busy, tired, work-from-home mama!

-It has been worth every bit of the sacrifice to work from home, make my own money, and live life on my own terms.
+It has been worth every bit of the sacrifice to work from home and live life on my own terms.
 It’ll be worth it for you too.